 Advise in the development of evaluation instruments and procedures that may assist in determining the effectiveness of the instructional program, conduct outcomes assessments, and recommend appropriate changes.

-Recommend procedures for developing, implementing, and evaluating work-based learning experience programs.

 Recommend instructional practices that will promote the development of a safe instructional environment, and that will instill safe work attitudes and habits in students.

 Recommend strategies that ensure that instructor(s) maintain instructional, industry, and state-of-the-art proficiency.